 The movie portrayed him as entering that class as a wild-eyed lunatic, demanding to know who used his bathroom.
 Again, the truth was more prosaic.
-He had recently had his wallet stolen in the building and, seeing an unlocked door, grabbed his rifle to see what was up- something "many a country-born, God-fearing South Carolinian might do," McBride writes.
+He had recently had his wallet stolen in the building and, seeing an unlocked door, grabbed his rifle to investigate what was up -- something "many a country-born, God-fearing South Carolinian might do," McBride writes.
 He spent three years in prison for this day.

-"Thus one of the most humiliating moments of Brown's career was played for laughs in a movie distributed around the world for millions to see," McBride wrote.
-Moreover, the film showed no insight into black life or black culture of the U.S.
+"Thus one of the most humiliating moments of Brown's career was played for laughs in a movie distributed around the world for millions to see," McBride writes, further charging that the film showed little insight into the black life or black culture of the U.S. at the time.

-Of course, every pop star's gets dramatically exaggerated on the big screen, and perhaps Jagger could be seen as doing the Brown legacy a solid by bringing his music to a new generation.
+Of course, every pop star's life gets dramatically exaggerated on the big screen, and perhaps Jagger could be seen as doing the Brown legacy a solid by bringing his music to a new generation.
 But there is a bit of a rivalrous history between the two singers, as McBride points out.
-And the images of Brown shown to the world by Jagger's film, was, most generously, a case of good intensions nonetheless doing malicious harm.
+And the images of Brown cast to the world by Jagger's film was, most generously, a case of good intensions nonetheless doing malicious harm.

 Flashback to 1964, to the filming of the T.A.M.I show, a concert movie that featured a number of the top pop performers off the day.

-But first, let's pause here to appreciate the considerable efforts Mr. Brown took with his music.
-He pulled the sharpest cats from jazz, blues, R&B. At one point he had three drummers playing at once, and dups of each instrument in the band.
+Let's pause here to appreciate the considerable efforts Mr. Brown took with his music, and how he got to that point in his career.
+After years of working up through the southern chitlin circuit as a one-hit wonder from the 1950s, he eventually pulled into his outfit the sharpest cats from jazz, blues, R&B. At one point he had three drummers playing at once, and dups of each other instrument in the band.
 He drilled them relentlessly, to the point of abuse.
 The second generation of the band got so tight that they could roll into the studio, start playing a groove whereupon Brown could make up the song on the spot, live, telling the band to hit the bridge, drop to another key, serve up a horn solo.

-Now the T.A.M.I show would be for Brown his first appearance of national television, after years of slogging through the Chitlin Circuit in the south.
-And if that wasn't enough to fire him up, he had been snubbed by the show's producers, who didn't give him a dressing room (contrary to one shown in Jagger's flick). nor a bit of time on stage to practice.
+Now the T.A.M.I show would be for Brown his first appearance of national television.
+And if that wasn't enough to fire him up, he had been snubbed by the show's producers, who didn't give him a dressing room (contrary to one shown in Jagger's flick).
+Nor a bit of time on stage to practice.